hisarciklilar/fun_fact_stats/README.md

 ### Existing Features

+- __Favicon__

+- The normal distribution is chosen as the favicon for this website due to its simplicity, allowing for an easy recognition even when it is tiny.

+- The area under the normal diustribution curve is shaded in red to introduce a greater constrast with the white background.

 - __Navigation Bar__

 - The navigation bar includes links to five main pages: Home, Fun Facts, Fun Stats, Subscribe, Feeling overwhelmed?